Updated June 27, 2023

 Key Differences Between Internal Audit vs External Audit

-Both Internal Audit vs External Audit are popular market choices; let us discuss some of the major Difference Between Internal Audit vs External Audit:
+Both Internal Audit vs External Audit are popular market choices; let us discuss some of the major Differences

-- Internal audit is a regular continuous activity which is performed by an internal audit department of an organization.
-External audit is a yearly activity to investigate the organization financial statement by a third party.
+- An internal audit is a regular, continuous activity that an internal audit department of an organization performs.
+The external audit is a yearly activity to investigate the organization’s financial statement by a third party.

-- The scope of internal audit is decided by organization whereas external audit scope is decided by law.
+- The organization decides the scope of an internal audit, whereas the external audit scope is decided by law.

-- Internal auditors are employees of the organization whereas external auditors are always independent body to the organization.
+- Internal auditors are employees of the organization, whereas external auditors are always independent bodies of the organization.

-- The objective of Internal audit and external audits are different, an objective of the internal audit is to educate management and employees about how they can improve business and efficiency whereas the objective of an external audit is to investigate and give credibility to financial reports that go to shareholders.
+- The objectives of Internal and external audits are different; an objective of the internal audit is to educate management and employees about how to improve business and efficiency.
+In contrast, the objective of an external audit is to investigate and give credibility to financial reports that go to shareholders.

-- An internal audit report is submitted to the internal management of organization whereas external audit is reported to shareholders, Government, Creditors, and Suppliers etc.
+- An internal audit report is submitted to the organization’s internal management, whereas an external audit is reported to shareholders, Government, Creditors, Suppliers, etc.